AntoineKhoury/DeepLearningVisionChip/README.md

 # DeepLearningVisionChip
-3rd Year Project: Invest new CNN architectures to enhance the potential of a vision chip The Scamp-5 vision chip permits computation directly after data acquisition, hence reducing the entire processing time.
+3rd Year Project: Exploring Novel CNN Architectures for Maximizing the Capabilities of the Scamp-5 Vision Chip

-Here, we will inverstigate the different architectures which could use this chip power of comnputation to process image recognition tasks at a very high frame rate.
+The Scamp-5 vision chip offers a unique advantage by enabling real-time computation immediately following data acquisition, effectively minimizing overall processing latency.
+In this project, our primary focus centers on the investigation of diverse architectural designs capable of harnessing the computational prowess of the Scamp-5 chip for the rapid execution of image recognition tasks at exceptionally high frame rates.